 Whether this mirror is widely adopted and, if it is, whether it's required to carry the warning/disclaimer we've come to know and love, remains to be seen.

-For more information on curved mirrors, driver safety, and related topics, check out the links on the next page.
+For more information on curved mirrors, driver safety, and related topics, check out the links below.